Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 The dietary guidelines for the gastric balloon are separated into phases.

-It is recommended that you maintain each phase for at least three to five days.
+You should maintain each phase for at least three to five days.

 Phase 1: Clear Liquids